 - Choose a heater that has safety features, like a timer, over heating sensors and tip-over shutoffs.
 They can save lives.

 - Never use a broken or old space heater.
 The older the model, the less likely it is to be a safe option for your family.
 If a space heater is broken, it should be discarded immediately since it is a fire hazard.
+The invest in any of the newer modern heaters will be worth it in the long run.

 Space heaters are not safe to use overnight and can pose a potentially lethal fire hazard if they’re used the wrong way.
 Even taking a nap when one is running can be risky and should be avoided.